tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-07-03-google-ideas.md

 **The idea:** Ok, this one might not have been very practical but weirdly was perhaps my most promising idea.
 Basically it was a little device (we sketched it as a little black cube) that could sit on your kitchen table - it had voice commands and it had a tiny short throw projector so that it could project light onto the surface around it.
 Combined with vision recognition this allowed the device to project a basic UI onto a surface and let you speak and tap to interact with it.

 This was heavily inspired by the work [Berg had just done for Google on smart lamps](http://berglondon.com/blog/2012/12/19/lamps/).
+In some sense adding the voice & document scanning was just a practical application that allowed all of the cool Berg work to come to life.

 Honestly in hindsight I'm not quite sure how I missed the idea of a speaker.
-I'm an idiot I guess - when Alexa launched a few months later I was like "oooooh right of course you just want to talk to it, that's 95% of the value".
+I'm an idiot I guess - when Alexa launched a few months later I was like *"oooooh right of course you just want to talk to it, and play music, that's 95% of the value"*.
 Still, I still like the idea of projecting light onto a surface.
 Some things this device could do beyond respond to audio controls:

 - Scan documents (projecting light to the corners of the document so you know it's capturing correctly)
 - Project UI controls onto a surface so you don't need to talk to it all the time